 - tick the add series titles option if the study has multiple series that are difficult to remember

 - tick the add day numbering option if the case consists of multiple studies separated in time

 - click UPLOAD to send the case to Radiopaedia

 IMPORTANT: During case upload you can continue to use Horos / Osirix but you should not try to upload another case until the current one is completed otherwise this will terminate your upload.
 For an advanced workaround, see the Tips and Tricks section below.

-Authorising the plugin
+Authorizing the plugin

-The first time you upload you will be asked to log in to your Radiopaedia account and authorise the plugin.
+The first time you upload you will be asked to log in to your Radiopaedia account and authorize the plugin.
 You'll need to create a free Radiopaedia account if you do not already have one.
 The plugin will remain logged in for all future uploads unless you click 'logout'.